-Climate change projections are solely based on Global Climate Models or General Circulation Models (GCMs).
-Figure 4.1 below presents results from fifteen GCMs comparing changes of annual means of four hydro-meteorological variables (precipitation, soil moisture, run-off, and evaporation) for the period 2081-2100, relative to 1986-2005 under the Representative Concentration Pathway RCP8.5 (RCP 8.5 is somewhat higher than A2 in 2100 and close to the SRES A1F1 scenario - see section 2.1.4 Emissions Scenarios).
-The modelling results indicate projected increased water scarcities in several semi-arid and arid regions including the Mediterranean watershed, southwest USA, southern Africa, north-eastern Brazil, the Caribbean, and Central American countries.
+Climate change projections are solely based on Global Circulation Models (GCMs).
+Figure 4.1 presents results from fifteen GCMs comparing changes of annual means of four hydro-meteorological variables (precipitation, soil moisture, run-off and evaporation) for the period 2080-2099, relative to 1980-1999 for the SRES A1B scenario (cf. Figure 2.8).
+Regions where the models agree on the sign of the mean change are stippled.
+The modelling results indicate projected increased water scarcities in several semi-arid and arid regions including the Mediterranean Basin, western USA, southern Africa and north-eastern Brazil.
 In contrast, precipitation is expected to increase in high latitudes (e.g. northern Europe) and some subtropical regions.

-Figure 4.1: Annual mean changes in (a) precipitation (percent); (b) evaporation (percent); (c) run-off (percent) and (d soil moisture (percent).
-Changes are annual means: scenario A1B, period 2081-2100 relative to 1986-2005.
-The number of Coupled Model Intercomparison Project Phase 5 (CMIP5) models to calculate the multi-model mean is indicated in the upper right corner of each panel (IPCC 2013)
+Figure 4.1: Fifteen model mean changes in (a) precipitation (%); (b) soil moisture (%); (c) run-off (%) and (d) evapotranspiration (%).
+Changes are annual means: scenario A1B, period 2080-2099 relative to 1980-1999

-Climate change is expected to increase the frequency and intensity of both floods and droughts in many parts of the world, as shown in modelling results presented in Figure 4.2 below, where stippling indicates statistical significance of an area to a projected change.
-Increases in drought are projected for the Mediterranean, Caribbean and Central America, Brazil, South Africa, and Australia while decreases are projected in high northern latitudes.
+Climate change is expected to increase the frequency and intensity of both floods and droughts in many parts of the world, as shown in modelling results of nine GCMs presented in Figure 4.2, with stippling indicating regions where at least five of the models agree that the changes are statistically significant.
+The results show that precipitation intensity will increase in high latitude and subtropical regions, while drought conditions will intensify in the Mediterranean basin, western USA, South Africa and north-eastern Brazil.